horiaomar25/SchoolStaffRecruitmentPlatform/README.md

+# Overview
+The frontend will be stored on this repo [here](https://github.com/horiaomar25/SchoolStaffRecruitmentPlatform-Frontend)

 # Introduction
 This project aims to create a system for primary school recruitment agencies that provide the neccessary information all on 1 platform for both their staff and school clients.
 This software will addresses inefficiencies in connecting education recruitment agencies, supply staff, and primary schools, fostering smoother collaboration between the 3.